-On July 24th, 2024, a meeting took place with City staff from the Development Review department regarding the submission of a private Official Plan Amendment with required technical studies as per the August 23rd, 2023 report to Council stating that an OPA can be processed by the Development review department.
+On July 24th, 2024, a meeting took place with City staff from the Development Review department regarding the submission of a private OPA with required technical studies as per the August 23rd, 2023 report to Council stating that an OPA can be processed by the Development review department.

-Based on the work completed between February 2022 and July 2024, the submission of an Official Plan Amendment, Draft Plan of Subdivision, and Zoning by-Law applications, including applicable studies, occurred on August 14th, 2024.
+Based on the work completed between February 2022 and July 2024, the submission of an OPA, DPS, and ZBA applications, including applicable studies, occurred on August 14th, 2024.
 On September 11th, 2024, the City of Ottawa provided a letter stating the applications are deemed incomplete.
 The applicant and City staff attended a meeting on September 26th, 2024, to review the applicant's response to the supposed deficiencies.

-On October 8th, 2024, a meeting with Policy and Development Review departments was held to reconfirm the Official Plan Amendment and finalization of the Concept Plan process could be led by Development Review, with the City's Policy staff to support the review of the OPA application as part of the technical review process.
+On October 8th, 2024, a meeting with Policy and Development Review departments was held to reconfirm the OPA and finalization of the Concept Plan process could be led by Development Review, with the City's Policy staff to support the review of the OPA application as part of the technical review process.

-Additional meetings with the Policy and Development Review departments occurred in October and November of 2024 to resolve the alleged deficiencies to have the Official Plan Amendment application deemed complete.
+Additional meetings with the Policy and Development Review departments occurred in October and November of 2024 to resolve the alleged deficiencies to have the OPA application deemed complete.